ferrisbuhler/orientdbbundle/README.md

 =====
 Data Store Location
 -------------------
-The present implementation expects an "OrientDB Home" directory called `orient_db` directly under the current working directory of the application server.
+The present implementation expects an "OrientDB Home" directory `orient_db` directly under the current working directory of the application server.
 Create this folder there and copy/create the following ressources:

 ```